MadhanVibeeshanan/Google_Drive_API_Python/README.md

 # Google_Drive_API_Python
 Accessing Files from Google Drive using Google Drive API in Python

-aFind the steps below to successfully access the file in your Google Drive.
+Find the steps below to successfully access the file in your Google Drive.
 The above-mentioned project was implemented using Anaconda Navigator.
 Install Anaconda Navigator -  https://www.anaconda.com/distribution/  or use any of the Python IDE of your choice.

-Step 1: Enabling your API in the Google Cloud Platform 	Search Google Cloud Platform in your web browser or use link the link https://cloud.google.com/gcp/?utm_source=google&utm_medium=cpc&utm_campaign=na-US-all-en-dr-bkws-all-all-trial-e-dr-1006141&utm_content=text-ad-none-any-DEV_c-CRE_113120492767-ADGP_Hybrid%20%7C%20AW%20SEM%20%7C%20BKWS%20%7C%20US%20%7C%20en%20%7C%20EXA%20~%20Google%20Cloud%20Platform-KWID_43700009942847400-kwd-26415313501&utm_term=KW_google%20cloud%20platform-ST_google%20cloud%20platform&gclid=EAIaIQobChMI-Z-R_q3a4AIVEhx9Ch2yzQZbEAAYASAAEgJ22_D_BwE
+# Step 1: Enabling your API in the Google Cloud Platform

+  	Search Google Cloud Platform in your web browser or use link the link https://cloud.google.com/gcp/?utm_source=google&utm_medium=cpc&utm_campaign=na-US-all-en-dr-bkws-all-all-trial-e-dr-1006141&utm_content=text-ad-none-any-DEV_c-CRE_113120492767-ADGP_Hybrid%20%7C%20AW%20SEM%20%7C%20BKWS%20%7C%20US%20%7C%20en%20%7C%20EXA%20~%20Google%20Cloud%20Platform-KWID_43700009942847400-kwd-26415313501&utm_term=KW_google%20cloud%20platform-ST_google%20cloud%20platform&gclid=EAIaIQobChMI-Z-R_q3a4AIVEhx9Ch2yzQZbEAAYASAAEgJ22_D_BwE

   	Sign in Google using your Gmail id.